 One music player shared among a group of friends.
 Connect with your friends over the internet to listen to music together as if you were in the same room.

-TogetherTunes is free to use, and will always be free to use.
+TogetherTunes is free to use, and always will be, but requires a Siggi.io account to use.

 TogetherTunes is untested on Linux, and may or may not work on Linux.
 No official support is available for Linux users.

 Siggi.io does not store any of your song files.
 All songs you add to TogetherTunes is stored on your computer and transferred directly to your friends when the song plays.

 By installing TogetherTunes, you agree that Siggi.io may automatically download and install updates to TogetherTunes on your computer when new updates are released.
 You will not be able to opt out of these mandatory updates.

 A Siggi.io account is required to use TogetherTunes.